science-en-poche/yelandur/API.md

 ```

 If you are logged in, you can add an `access=private` argument, and the results
-will be restricted yourself but will include private information.
-So if you are
+will be restricted to yourself but will include private information.
+So if you
-logged in as `jane`, a `GET /users?access=private` will yield:
+are logged in as `jane`, a `GET /users?access=private` will yield:

 ```json
 {